 If the sick leave lasts longer than seven calendar days, the employee must submit a doctor’s certificate requirement to you.
 This is your basis when you assess the employee’s right to sick pay.

-You can learn more about how to assess an employee’s working capacity in the sick pay period, and what happens when an employee gets sick at the Swedish Social Insurance Agency’s website.
+You can learn more about how to assess an employee’s working capacity during the sick pay period, and what applies when an employee gets sick, at the Swedish Social Insurance Agency’s website.

 Statement of sickness